 Step 5: Add Paint To Your Stencil

-I’m applying a light coat using a dry brush technique for a rustic look.
-Get as much paint off of your brush as possible.
+I'm applying a light coat using a dry brush technique for a rustic look.
+Remove as much paint as possible from your brush.
 Start to the side and work your way towards the stencil.
-Some of the first layer of paint will show through the white, and that’s the look we want.
-This gives a rustic, worn look to the paint without any sanding or anything like that.
+Some of the first layer of paint will show through the white, and that's the look we want.
+This gives the paint a rustic, worn look without requiring any sanding or similar treatments.
 I like to gently brush over the top once the paint is in place to remove any brush strokes.

 Step 6: Continue Painting & Remove Stencil